The Role of the Thesis

 Mastery of content.
 By the time you're done with your thesis, you should know what you're talking about.
 This includes being to explain clearly the relevant distinctions, arguments, and positions in the topic you're exploring in a way that demonstrates your understanding of them.
 (Being able to do this is consistent with having a controversial interpretation of what's going on with some argument or philosopher, even one that your advisor might regard as mistaken.)
 It also involves being able to bring to bear the relevant scholarly literature on one's topic.
 The scope of the literature you will be expected to consider will vary widely from topic to topic; determining its scope should be done in close consultation with your advisor.

 Other.
 The M.A. thesis should be a professional piece of work.
 Typos, grammatical mistakes, and other pieces of sloppiness should have been ruthlessly sought out and destroyed by the time you are ready to turn it in.
 Philosophy does not have one standard reference system, but textual references should be clear, complete, and not in some atypical format.
-And if there are other scholarly conventions adhered to by people in the field in which one is writing (e.g., using Stephanus numbers to refer to passages in Plato, not page numbers in particular translations), one should follow them.
+And if there are other scholarly conventions adhered to by people in the field in which one is writing (e.g., using Stephanus numbers to refer to passages in Plato, not page numbers in particular translations), you should follow them.

 Length.
 We do not have a set length for M.A. theses.
 Because the thesis is supposed to be more in-depth than a seminar paper, it typically will be longer.
 At the same time, we do not want theses to sprawl on forever.
 It's not a dissertation, and you're better off keeping it within manageable limits.
 So--keeping in mind that we do not mandate particular page lengths--somewhere between 20 and 50 pages (with standard margins and font) would be a decent range.
 Please also remember that longer does not equal better.
 We recently had an M.A. thesis whose first draft was 75 pages, and the final one was 32 pages, and partly as a result of this, was far better at the end.

-It will be much easier to meet these standards if you use, as the starting point for your thesis, a paper you've already researched and written for a seminar, rather than beginning your thesis ex nihilo.
+It will be much easier to meet these standards if you use, as the starting point for your thesis, a paper you've already researched and written for a graduate class, rather than beginning your thesis ex nihilo.
 So, insofar as it is practical to do so, try to select paper topics that you could see yourself possibly doing more work on in your thesis.

 Basic regulations for composition of the thesis committee: